 Research your nail salon

-If you opt for professional pedicures, ensure you only select places that properly sanitize tools, tubs, and products in-between each and every customer.
-Otherwise, you risk contracting a fungus or bacterial infection—a large price to pay for what was meant to be a little R&R.
+If you opt for professional pedicures, ensure you only select places that properly sanitize tools, tubs, and products in-between every customer.
+Otherwise, you risk contracting a fungus or bacterial infection—a large price to pay for what was meant to be a little R&R. Think about bringing your own pedicure kit if you're concerned about the tools.

-Finally, the answer to whiter nails just might be in your kitchen cabinet.
-Cunha says, "Apple cider vinegar contains both acetic acid and alpha hydroxy acid, which have anti-fungal, antiseptic, and antimicrobial properties to help fight fungal nails which in turn are more likely improve the white-appearance of the nail."
+The answer to whiter nails just might be in your kitchen cabinet.
+Cunha says, "Apple cider vinegar contains both acetic acid and alpha hydroxy acid, which have anti-fungal, antiseptic, and antimicrobial properties to help fight fungal nails, which in turn are more likely improve the white appearance of the nail."
 Create a foot soak of one part ACV and two parts warm water to help treat the infected areas.

 Other products applied topically, such as baking soda and toothpaste, may help cosmetically improve the whiteness of the nails, so long as the nails are not discolored permanently from trauma or underlying pathological conditions.
 Ultimately, "the quality of your nails really goes down to how well you treat your feet," he explains.